 Any person seeking abatement must first make the request in writing to the Minneapolis City Assessor.

 2 .
-Tax Court appeals.
-Taxpayers may appeal the value on which the truth in taxation statement is based to the Minnesota State Tax Court.
+Tax Court Appeals.
+Taxpayers may appeal the value on which the Truth in Taxation statement is based to the Minnesota State Tax Court.
 Appeals may be made until April 30 of the year when the taxes are payable.
-Contact the Tax Court Clerk at (651) 296-2806.
+Contact the Tax Court Clerk at (651) 539-3260.
 They will mail a packet of information about Tax Court and the forms needed for filing.
 There is a fee for filing.
 An attorney is not required but you should evaluate your situation and decide if you want to retain one.
-Minnesota Tax Court
+More information is available on the Minnesota Tax Court website.